douglasbrandao/anki-sentence-maker/README.md

 python3 main.py desecrate "a means to and end" meaning
 ```

-The script will try find these words and it is going to save into the root folder in the format below
+The script will try to find these words, and it is going to save into the root folder in the format below

 ```
 sentences-25-04-2020.csv